 Nahverkehr day tickets

-There are day tickets that are valid on basically all local trains throughout each German state (usually also covering other forms of local public transport), and ones that are valid throughout the entire Germany.
+There are day tickets that are valid on basically all local trains (usually also covering other forms of local public transport) in each state, and also for the entire country.
 The tickets for the states that border Benelux cover some public transport routes into Benelux.
 For the Niedersachsen-Ticket, Niedersachsen-Ticket plus Groningen, and SchönerTagTicket NRW, see the Germany section in the Netherlands page.
 For the Rheinland-Pflaz-Ticket + Lux, see the Germany section in the Luxembourg page.
-(There is relatively little interactions between Belgian and German local public transport systems.
-Basically the only place in Belgium where ordinary German tickets are valid is bus 24 between Kelmis and Aachen; see also the Germany section in the Belgium page.)
+(There is very little interactions between the Belgian and German local public transport systems; see also the Germany section in the Belgium page.)

-The Schönes-Wochenende-Ticket (a better version of the Quer-durchs-Land-Ticket for the weekend) has been withdrawn in Summer 2019.
+The Schönes-Wochenende-Ticket (a better national ticket for the weekend) has been withdrawn in Summer 2019.

 Long distance ticketing offers three levels of flexibility (since August 2018): Super Sparpreis 'Super saver fare', Sparpreis 'Saver fare', and Flexpreis 'Flexible fare'.
 (Elsewhere in these pages, when Sparpreis-versus-Flexpreis is discussed, Sparpreis includes Super Sparpreis, unless further qualified.)
 Super Sparpreis is the cheapest, but it runs out the quickest, and offers no flexibility, e.g. no refund, no change of details.
 Flexpreis is the most expensive, but it never runs out, and is the most flexible, e.g. it is refundable/exchangeable up to a degree even after the departure time.
 (Similarly, France also offers three levels of flexibility for TGV.)